-#4 Updated by Mischa The Evil about 1 year ago
+#4 Updated by Mischa The Evil over 1 year ago

 Good point.
 Fair enough.
 FYI, I'm also ok with no back-ports like you propose.
 My comment was more about the Redmine releases that are affected by this defect, and as such can be qualified as eligible for receiving the back-ports.

 Nonetheless, I don't think that back-porting the fixes would become troublesome for the users in this case because:

 [...]
 As the output of the hours have always been floats here, consuming software likely expects this.
 Changing this in a patch update will likely break the assumptions of these tools unexpectedly.

 ... this is not what these fixes would actually do IMHO.
 They don't change the output format of hours.
 Instead, slightly more subtle, they change the applicability of the setting that should determine the desired output format of the hours values.